isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-help-menu.md

 ---
 description: Using the Help drop-down menu, you can access the dashboard product documentation
-seo-description: Using the Help drop-down menu, you can access the dashboard product documentation
-seo-title: Help Menu
 solution: Analytics
 title: Help Menu
 topic: Data workbench